margaretkhendre/margaretkhendre.github.io/README.md

 <img width="1057" alt="Screenshot 2023-05-03 at 3 36 45 PM" src="https://user-images.githubusercontent.com/121995835/236026865-752962d5-9dd8-44a8-8ddd-34d00e8f5e04.png">

-These maps and visualizations were created using JavaScript, GeoJSON, and Leaflet.
+These maps and visualizations were created using JavaScript, HTML, GeoJSON, and Leaflet.